 To validate the reliability of the calorimeter simulation different sets of measurements were carried out.
 A summary of the old measurements, shown in the Mu2e CDR [ref] for the LYSO crystals, is briefly reported in this introduction, while the most recent measurements performed both with a new LYSO matrix prototype and single alternative crystals are reported in the following sub-sections.
 A perspective for the next R&D planning is also presented.

 A LYSO array was exposed to a test beam at the MAINZ Microtron (MAMI) in March 2011.
 For this beam test, 9 SICCAS LYSO crystals were used at Frascati National Laboratory (LNF) to assembly a crystal matrix.
 The LYSO crystals, 20 20 150 mm3, were read out by a single S8664-1010 APD and were surrounded by a leakage recovery matrix of PbWO4 crystals, read out by conventional Hamamatsu PMTs.
 The total coverage for the matrix was ~ 2.5 RM.
 Each channel was calibrated to approximately 2% by means of cosmic rays.
 The APDs were operated at an average gain of ~ 300.
 The crystals were exposed to a tagged photon beam with energies ranging from 20 up to 400 MeV.
 Data were taken at twelve different energies over a period of 2 days.
-Figure 0.1 the dependence of the energy resolution as a function of beam energy is shown for test beam data (black) and for the simulation (red).
+Figure 0.1 shows the dependence of the energy resolution as a function of beam energy for test beam data (black) and for the simulation (red).
 The resolution dependence was fit with the following parameterization: